Ether and Chloroform Engines

 THE SHUMAN SOLAR ENGINE: 1906

 Frank Shuman was an early pioneer of solar energy, like Henry Willsie.
+In 1897 he began experiments in which solar energy boiled ether in glass-topped boxes.
 In 1906 he produced a flat-plate collector design that was similar to Willsie's sulphur dioxide system except that it employed ether as a working fluid.
-The performance was poor; Shuman abandoned ether for steam, and eventually built a successful solar power plant near Cairo, Egypt in 1912.
-Ultimately it proved not to be economically viable when imported coal became cheaper.
+One of these machines was set up pumping water outside his home in Tacony in 1907.
+The performance was poor; Shuman developed more efficient solar collectors that allowed him to abandon ether for steam, and eventually built a successful 50 hp solar power plant at Maedi near Cairo, Egypt in 1912, which pumped water for irrigation.
+Ultimately it proved not to be economically viable when imported coal became cheaper, and oil came into use.
+The outbreak of the First World War and the death of Schuman from a heart-attack in 1918 contributed to the abandonment of the project.

 ETHER ENGINES TODAY